cs3216/cs3216.github.io/assignments/mobile/index.md

 persists across sessions, without the drawbacks of using cookies.

 **Web Storage** is a key/value store and can be accessed through the `localStorage` object or the `sessionStorage` object.
+On your own, find out the difference between `sessionStorage` and `localStorage`.
 We will cover `localStorage` in the next example.
-What is the difference between `sessionStorage` and `localStorage`?

 ~~~
 <script>